Your Nottingham operation runs a wet lab and a marketplace storefront, and one ERP refuses to believe both exist

 Exactly what you get

 A single system where your QA lead opens a batch record with full genealogy and your e-commerce manager sees the same SKU's live availability across every channel, both reading from one inventory ledger.
 You get validated traceability that holds up in an audit, reorder logic tuned separately for retail velocity and cold-chain lead times, and consolidated finance reporting.
 It connects to your existing accounting and marketplace accounts rather than replacing the parts that already work.
-Pair it with a warehouse management system and inventory management software for the physical side, and business intelligence dashboards for the board view.
+Pair it with a warehouse management system and inventory management software for the physical side, and business intelligence (BI) dashboards for the board view.

 How to choose a developer in Nottingham